Health+Wellness

 The following is an excerpt from our newest H&W POV.
 The full version can be downloaded here.

-But what does “consumerism” really mean in healthcare?
-It doesn’t mean that the neighborhood doctor’s office is suddenly the newest hotspot for Black Friday deals, but it does mean that there’s an important shift happening with nomenclature and purpose.
+But what does "consumerism" mean in the context of healthcare?
+It doesn’t imply that the neighborhood doctor’s office is now the go-to hotspot for Black Friday deals.
+Instead, it signals a significant shift happening with nomenclature and purpose.

-Let’s start with the person receiving care.
-For thousands of years, this person has been referred to as a “patient,” a term evolved from the Latin patiens, meaning “I am suffering.”
-This implies a certain power dynamic between the person needing care and the person providing care.
-And this dynamic has largely been accurate over the years as we think about an episodic cycle of care.
+Let’s start by examining the individuals receiving care.
+For thousands of years, they have been referred to as "patients," a term derived from the Latin patiens, meaning "I am suffering."
+This term implies a certain power dynamic between those in need of care and those providing care.
+Over the years, this dynamic has held true, reflecting a traditional cycle of care characterized by episodic interventions.

-As people gain more agency over their own health, the long-established power dynamic between providers and patients begins to waver.
-COVID-19 has only increased this shift.
-The adoption of telemedicine has leapt forward in months, not years, as usage rates increased from 14% of Americans who had used telemedicine prior to the pandemic, to 57% since.1 This new-found freedom reinforces the pivot that has been growing for years–having increased access to healthcare choice and being armed with knowledge has made patients seem a lot more like consumers.
+However, as people gain more agency over their own health, the long-established power dynamic between providers and patients is beginning to waver.
+The COVID-19 pandemic has only accelerated this transformation, with telemedicine adoption skyrocketing in just months, Usage rates have surged from 14% of Americans who had used telemedicine before the pandemic to a staggering 57%.1 This newfound autonomy reinforces the ongoing transition towards healthcare consumerism, where patients are evolving into informed consumers.

 Let’s break down the 5 C’s of consumerism: Choice, Control, Convenience, Cost, and Continuous: